-In AC 2018-2019, the target was met.
-Analysis of AC 2018-2019 results showed that, while the target was met with the cumulative mean of scores on the EDAL 7000 Final Research Paper being above benchmark (μ = 84.5%), students made errors in properly using APA style for citations and references, losing an average of 8.4% in this category.
+Analysis of AC 2019-2020 results showed that, while the target was met with the cumulative mean of scores on the EDAL 7000 Final Research Paper being above benchmark (μ = 80.5%), students made errors in properly using APA style for citations and references.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
-In accordance with the plan of action from AC 2018-2019, in AC 2019-2020 faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2019.
+Based on analysis of the AC 2019-2020 results, faculty made the following change in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021 faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2020.

-These changes had a direct impact on the student's ability to demonstrate disciplinespecific content knowledge.
+This change had a direct impact on the student's ability to demonstrate disciplinespecific content knowledge.